The LearnClash SRS Retention Curve: 3 Stages [2026]

 Train your brain with a duel →

-Surprise 2: hard-tier retention compresses, doesn’t expand
+Consideration 2: hard-tier retention stays flat, it doesn’t climb

 - Pass the 7-day check (Wrong → Known)